dabonetn/ppeb-cr/README.md

 # ppeb-cr
 PPEBcr - Surface Mount version of the PPEB by JasonACT

+UPDATE: Jun 9, 2025
+Changed C4 to Do Not Populate, and left it out of the bom.
+Removing this capacitor improves compatibility with different MicroSD cards.

 This is my reversed engineered surface mount version of the Pi Pico PEB.
 This project is by JasonACT on Atari Age Forums.